expectfun/posts/tact.md

 ## Tal Kol

-_Tal participates in lots of things useful for TON community: websites, tutorials, blog posts, community events, you name it.
-It's no surprise he created a whole [website](https://tact-by-example.org) that helps to learn Tact.
+_Tal participates in lots of things useful for the TON community: websites, tutorials, blog posts, events, you name it.
+It's no surprise he created a whole website that helps to learn Tact.
 The only question is, when does he sleep?_

 ![Tal Kol](./talkol.jpg)